 Still, the Primettes spent their free time in and around Studio A and

 eventually, Gordy let them sing background vocals and add hand claps to some recordings.
 In January 1961, he agreed to sign them provided they change their name.
-They settled on the Supremes.
+They settled on The Supremes.
 They proceeded as a trio because McGlown had left the group to get married and her replacement, Barbara Martin, did the same.

 Between 1961 and 1963, the group released six singles.
-All of them failed to chart earning them sobriquet – “the No-Hit Supremes.”
+All of them failed to chart earning them the sobriquet – “the No-Hit Supremes.”
 That wouldn’t last.
 Their breakout came in 1964, with their first Holland – Dozier – Holland song Where Did Our Love Go.

 Ironically, the song had been written for The Marvelettes and The Supremes recorded it only reluctantly.
 It reached number one on the pop charts as did each of their next four singles.
 Before they were done, The Supremes topped the charts a dozen times and, until The Spice Girls surpassed them in the 21st-century, they were the biggest selling girl group in history.
 They remain the biggest selling American girl group.